damonpickett/previous-portfolio/README.md

 ## Project Description

 I am building a portfolio website to showcase my work as a front-end developer.
 The site will be built with a minimal,mobile-first design to allow for clarity and easy navigation.

-There will be an api to inform the user of the weather in their area.
-I will use JavaScript to convert the hamburger menu icon into a navigation menu.
-I will also use JavaScript to emphasize the images on the projects page when the user hovers over them with a mouse.

 ## Google Sheet